 Rainbow Railroad was founded in 2006 as a volunteer-run organization by a diverse group of LGBTQI+ activists and human rights defenders who wanted to do more to address the levels of violence LGBTQI+ people face worldwide.
 Our name harkens back to the Underground Railroad – a network of activists in the 19th century, who assisted Black folks escape enslavement in the American South.

 Rainbow Railroad scaled up its operations after receiving charitable status in Canada and the United States in 2013 and 2015 respectively.

 There are currently 80 million displaced people around the world – the highest number since the end of the Second World War.
-Every year we receive over 3000 requests for help from people whose lives are in danger.
+We are on track to receive 10,000 requests for help in 2022 from LGBTQI+ people whose lives are in danger.
 While we are unable to relocate everyone who reaches out to us, we offer a variety of programs to support individuals’ unique needs and circumstances.
 Working with partners on the ground, we provide results.

 We work in all regions around the world.
 Our work is completed in partnership with a global network of activists and human rights defenders advocating for LGBTQI+ rights in countries around the world.
 The people we help are often experiencing police harassment, family violence, employment discrimination or forced conversion therapy.
 In some cases, they endure life-threatening attacks perpetrated by members of their families or communities.

 Learn more about where we work and what we’ve done so far.

 13 countries in the Caribbean still criminalize same-sex intimacy.
 The result of these laws is a culture of oppression which often results in the violent persecution of LGBTQI+ persons.
 Human rights defenders on the ground bravely work within these conditions, however, in countries such as Jamaica, LGBTQI+ people face omnipresent threats.